srikarthickeyanganapathy/mnist-classification/README.md

 To Develop a convolutional deep neural network for digit classification and to verify the response for scanned handwritten images.

 ## Problem Statement and Dataset
+Problem Statement: Handwritten Digit Recognition with Convolutional Neural Networks

+Objective: Develop a Convolutional Neural Network (CNN) model to accurately classify handwritten digits (0-9) from the MNIST dataset.

+Data: The MNIST dataset, a widely used benchmark for image classification, contains grayscale images of handwritten digits (28x28 pixels).
+Each image is labeled with the corresponding digit (0-9).

 ## Neural Network Model
 ![313264369-eef099d4-ccf0-4148-8d61-3cbe8c06ac37](https://github.com/srikarthickeyanganapathy/mnist-classification/assets/119393842/86d57e31-42ab-470d-8dc2-ca86635cb11b)